LHobday/Digital-Writing-Folio/Exercises.md

 #### What aspects of the remix are the same?

 - Text still appears on the left hand of the screen in the same infinite stream, with the same pacing.
-- It has a tendency to use the same words in multiple lines. (i.e, Swedes, Lesbian, Homeless)
+- It has a tendency to use the same words in multiple lines, (i.e, Swedes, Lesbian, Homeless), like wise to Taroko Gorge's constant use of 'the crag.'

 #### What aspects of the remix are different?